The Bankrate promise

 The average interest rate on a savings account is low.
 Fortunately, there are a few ways to boost your earnings:

-- Check out community and online banks: Big brick-and-mortar banks typically don’t offer the returns of these smaller institutions.
-Online-only banks, including challenger banks — sometimes called neobanks — tend to offer better yields: They don’t have the costs associated with brick-and-mortar banks and tend to pass those savings on to their customers.
+- Consider community and online-only banks: Big brick-and-mortar banks typically don’t offer the returns of these smaller institutions.
+Online-only banks, including challenger banks — sometimes called neobanks — tend to offer the best yields.
+They don’t have the costs associated with brick-and-mortar banks and pass those savings on to their customers.

 - Get a sign-up bonus: Some banks offer cash bonuses when you sign up for a new savings account.
 These bonuses can range in the hundreds of dollars.
 It’s worth keeping an eye on the best bank account bonuses and signing up for an account with a great bonus and a great rate.

 - Shop at credit unions: A credit union may offer you a better yield than you can find elsewhere.
 These not-for-profit organizations are member-owned and tend to offer high rates and low fees.

 - Rely on the power of compound interest: Savings accounts offer liquidity, but your money will grow faster the less you touch it.
 You can use a compound interest calculator to see how small deposits into a savings account quickly add up over time.

 - Watch out for fees: Some savings accounts advertise an attractive rate, but they come with fees that can eat into your interest rate.
 Do what you can to avoid incurring fees on your savings account.
 Better yet, shop for an account with very few fees.